ishwarchandratiwari/sparkpost-api-documentation/services/ab-testing.md

 <a name="ab-testing-api"></a>

 An A/B test is a method of comparing templates against a default template to see how their performance compares.
 Users specify a default template and up to twenty template variants to compare, the comparision is based on the user selected metric.
 Currently there are two supported modes of audience selection (which recipients receive the variant templates): a fixed number of recipients per variant can be specified, alternatively a percentage of recipients per variant can be specified.
 There are two supported modes of behavior selection once the A/B test completes.
 In learning mode once the test has completed subsequent transmissions will revert to using the default template.
-In bayesian mode the best performing template as determined by a bayesian algorithm will be used in subsequent transmissions.
+In Bayesian mode the best performing template as determined by a Bayesian algorithm will be used in subsequent transmissions.

 #### A/B Test Properties